 Arranging furniture in a new home or office is not a one-person show.
 You can direct them on the right rooms where the relevant furniture and boxes should be placed.
-You can even make a layout plan for the living room and the bedroom, so that the furniture can be placed in the right location first time.
+Once again, you can draw on the back of your handy hints leaflet, keeping all the detail in one place.
+Even make a layout plan for the living room and the bedroom, so that the furniture can be placed in the right location first time.

 Don’t move stuff twice

-Dispose off unwanted items you will probably have things, you just don’t use or need anymore or that aren’t suited for the new home or office.
+Dispose off unwanted items.
+You will probably have things you just don’t use or need anymore.
+Or that aren’t suited for the new home or office.
 After determining the items that are no longer required.
 Sell them on eBay, gumtree or place a post card in a shop window.
 Or take them to a recycling centre.
 As moving light is always good and moving fewer things means that you have to pack fewer boxes.
 Which consequently leads to reducing the removal costs.

 You can pack and box up items that are not used everyday well in advance of your move date.
-When boxing up items, use a marker pen to detail where the box is designated for i.e. office, main bedroom, kitchen, garage or storage.
+When boxing up items, use a marker pen to detail where the box is going.
+Where it’s designated for i.e. office, main bedroom, kitchen, garage or storage.
 Don’t open all the boxes at once or in a single day, as it will lead to a mess.
 The things should be unwrapped on the basis of their priority in the home or office.

-Know where the kettle is
+At the new place – Know where the kettle is